Startup Equity: should you give up equity in your company?

 Let’s say you decide to give up more equity but less than 50%.
 This means you retain a controlling interest in the company so you’re still in charge.
 This still has a few significant disadvantages:

-At the end of a year a company had around 50 employees and had done $10M in revenue that year, achieving around 50% year on year growth.
-They were also generating about $1-2M in EBITDA which was being reinvested into the business to drive growth.
+At the end of a year, a company had around 50 employees and had done $10M in revenue that year, achieving around 50% year-on-year growth.
+They were also generating about $1-2M in EBIDTA which was being reinvested into the business to drive growth.
 However, they were not sure that they could sustain the 50% growth going into the next year (achieving 50% growth meant that they needed to get around $12M in new business in the next year—there was only around $3M recurring revenue).